 These are for children and young people with a significant learning disability and other needs.
 These might be communication, emotional, physical or medical needs.

 These are for children and young people with a specific special educational need.
-For example, Autism Spectrum Disorder (ASD), a social communication disorder, or social, emotional and mental health needs.
+For example, Autism Spectrum Condition (ASC), a social communication disorder, or social, emotional and mental health needs.
 These special schools do not meet the needs of children and young people with a learning disability.
 A child or young person would be expected to manage a mainstream curriculum in a special school.

 Schools in Norfolk